Post-Doctoral Training Grant In Cancer Survivorship

-Trainees also have the option to take selected courses or complete a master of science in Clinical and Population Translational Sciences.
+Trainees also have the option to take selected courses or complete a master of science or certificate in Clinical and Population Translational Sciences.
 The Master of Science (MS) Degree in CPTS is co-administered by the Division of Public Health Sciences and the Wake Forest University Translational Science Institute.
 Faculty members provide expertise and conduct research across the spectrum of basic, clinical, population, and translational research.
 Formal coursework for the CPTS graduate program emphasizes biostatistics, epidemiology, clinical health services and community research, along with the responsible conduct of research and scientific communication.
 Students in the CPTS program also participate in a shared course with students in the Molecular Medicine and Translation Science (MMTS) Program to develop an understanding of the spectrum of translational science.

-Students in the CPTS program complete one full calendar year of coursework, and complete a thesis project of publishable quality that is closely aligned with the student’s interests and career objectives.
+Students in the CPTS Master's program complete one full calendar year of coursework, and complete a thesis project of publishable quality that is closely aligned with the student’s interests and career objectives.

 A certificate in Clinical and Translational Sciences is also available to doctoral students, post-doctoral trainees and faculty at Wake Forest University or affiliated institutions.